ArturMoczulski/artur-moczulski-SDK/README.md

 cp .env.example .env
 ```

-Change the access key in .env to your The One API access key.
+Change the access key in .env to your The One API access key in the example project.

 `node index.js`